jain-shantanu/DIRECD_soft/source/FAQ.rst

     Other reasons could be bad dimming detection due to presence of other solar features nearby.
 Such events may not work with automated DIRECD tool and may require careful analysis.

+**Q: How do I interpret the matching/ non-matching of DIRECD cone with coronagraph?**
+    A: Below is a general interpretation guideline, although each event is case-specific and may require more analysis:

+    * Good agreement: When the projected cone aligns with the actual CME structure in LASCO imagery.
+    * Partial agreement: If only parts of the cone match, consider whether:

+        - The CME has undergone rotation or deflection
+        - The cone model needs adjustment
+        - There are multiple CME components, or presence of secondary dimmings.

+    * Poor agreement: Significant mismatches may indicate:

+        - Incorrect flare source identification
+        - Complex CME structure not captured by the simple cone model
+        - Data quality or dimming detection issues

 Others
 ------------